Augmented Reality Impact On Military & Defense

 Behind The Scenes

-Even for those in the military who aren’t on the frontlines, PoindextAR offers solutions.
+Even for those in the military who aren’t on the frontlines, Adroit offers solutions.
 Location-based intelligence is still an intricate part of military strategy.
 Countries and regions of all shapes and sizes that can be incredibly hard to distinguish with just the naked eye.
-Reviewing a map with PoindextAR however, is a complete game changer.
+Reviewing a map with Adroit however, is a complete game changer.

 Users could have the ability to click on a certain land mass and have it place them in that location as if they were actually there.
 They could even gesture towards a location and have it bring up information like the population of a city or number of troops that are currently on the ground.
 Similar to a real map, virtual pins could be placed across important locations and then have them sent to colleagues — all without having to sit behind a computer.